5. Space and Range Searching - Space, Range

 generate spatial decomposition kernel.

-Creates a spatial decomposition for the entities defined in group.
-The input group must have been previously created and defined as an element group.
+Creates a spatial decomposition for the entities defined.
+The input must have been previously created and defined.
 The current SPACE_RESOLUTION, SPACE_ADAPT_RESOLUTION and SPACE_DEPTH parameters will be used to decompose model space into a set of blocks.
 These decomposition parameters are set using vis_SpaceSetParami().
-Each entity in group will be added to the block it is contained in.
+Each entity will be added to the block it is contained in.

 Once the decomposition kernel is created, then space searches may be performed.
 If this function is called and the decomposition kernel has already been generated, then the function immediately returns without altering the object state.